ibm-cloud-docs/watson-knowledge-studio/preannotation.md

 ### Exporting analyzed documents from Watson Explorer Content Analytics
 {: #wks_uimawexca}

-You can export documents that were crawled and analyzed in {{site.data.keyword.IBM_notm}} {{site.data.keyword.watson}} Explorer Content Analytics , and import the analyzed documents as XMI files into a {{site.data.keyword.watson}} {{site.data.keyword.knowledgestudioshort}} workspace.
+You can export documents that were crawled and analyzed in {{site.data.keyword.IBM_notm}} {{site.data.keyword.watson}} Explorer Content Analytics, and import the analyzed documents as XMI files into a {{site.data.keyword.knowledgestudioshort}} workspace.

 #### Procedure